chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_notifications.rst

      - Use to notify another resource to take an action if this resource's state changes for any reason.
    * - ``subscribes``
      - Use to take action on this resource if another resource's state changes.
 This is similar to ``notifies``, but reversed.

+Notifications are processed during the execution phase of the |chef client| run.